tjemsland/numfys/README.md

     ```
     pip install -r requirements.txt
     ```
+NB!
+There might be a problem with the packages `libmysqlclient-dev` and `libjpeg8-dev` not being installed (problem detected on Ubuntu 16.04).
 3. We recommend you use your own Django settings file, e.g. `devel.py`, when running the development server locally.
 This file will import `base.py`, overwrite certain variables in it and add some.
 It might look like this:
     ```python
     from .base import *